Dani-j/Team2-Pycharm/docs/import.md

     ![click add](https://raw.githubusercontent.com/Dani-j/team2-pycharm/gh-pages/assets/images/docs/package/3.png?raw=true "click add")

-    A new window will pop up where you can search for the package you want to install:
+    A new window will pop up where you can search for the package you want to install.

     ![new window](https://raw.githubusercontent.com/Dani-j/team2-pycharm/gh-pages/assets/images/docs/package/3_5.png?raw=true "new window")